developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/input/rfid/index.md

 ## Overview

-**Radio-frequency identification (RFID) Input** acquires data from RFID tags using RFID radio-integrated Zebra mobile computers.
-Currently this feature is available on MC3300R only.
-The type of RFID tags that can be read is dependent on what is supported by the RFID reader on the device.
-RFID is another input source to DataWedge - data delivery is similar to other input sources such as Barcode and MSR (Magnetic-stripe Reader).
+**Radio-frequency identification (RFID) Input** acquires data from RFID tags using integrated RFID Zebra mobile computers. _Currently this feature is supported on MC3300R only._ RFID is another input source to DataWedge - data delivery is similar to other input sources such as Barcode and MSR (Magnetic-stripe Reader).
 The data acquired is processed and formatted according to the [Basic Data Formatting (BDF)](../../process/bdf) and [Advanced Data Formatting (ADF)](../../process/adf) options located in the **Keystroke output** section of the profile.

-> **Important:** For instructions on initial setup, refer to "Setting Up the MC300R" section of the [MC3300R Integrator Guide](https://www.zebra.com/content/dam/zebra_new_ia/en-us/manuals/mobile-computers/mc33/mc3300R-ig-en.pdf).
+> **Important:** For instructions on initial setup, refer to "Setting Up the MC3300R" section from [MC3300R Integrator Guide](https://www.zebra.com/content/dam/zebra_new_ia/en-us/manuals/mobile-computers/mc33/mc3300R-ig-en.pdf).

 ## RFID Input
 **RFID Input** from the DataWedge profile provides options to toggle RFID input, specify the trigger mode and configure RFID reader settings.